 At Harris & Howard, we make the suit either single or double-breasted, according to your taste, with the classic details of no-vents, satin or grosgrain covered buttons and functional cuffs.

-If you’re going to the ballet, opera or a royal banquet, don’t let the phrases “tails,” “dress suit” or “full evening dress” confuse you: these are all otherwise known as the most elegant attire of all formal wear, white tie.
-Reserved for ceremonial occasions, to be of white tie standard, the event must be an exclusive affair of high standing, indicating that the calibre of guests have high social notoriety, titled or of royalty.
-By far the most delicate dress code to wear correctly – white tie comes with strict dress code expectancies.
+If you’re going to the ballet, opera, or a royal banquet, don’t let the phrases “tails,” “dress suit” or “full evening dress” confuse you: these are all otherwise known as the most elegant attire of all formal wear, white tie.
+Reserved for ceremonial occasions, to be of white-tie standard, the event must be an exclusive affair of high standing, indicating that the calibre of guests have high social notoriety, titled or of royalty.
+By far the most delicate dress code to wear correctly – white-tie comes with strict dress code expectancies.
 For men, there can be no deviations; the attire consists of a black tailcoat worn over a starch white shirt.

-At Harris & Howard, we make our long sweeping tailcoats from traditional worsted wool, with the definitive details of grosgrain satin peak lapels, a single vent with pleating at the back and covered buttons on functional cuffs.
+At Harris & Howard, we make our long sweeping tailcoats from traditional worsted wool, with the definitive details of grosgrain satin peak lapels, a single vent with pleating at the back, and covered buttons on functional cuffs.
 The classic shirt is thick broadcloth with Marcella bib detailing and has the classic winged collar.
 A piqué Marcella waistcoat and a clean, white bowtie is a vital must.
 The trousers should have a high fishtail waist with double black satin braids running along the outseam.
-It’s optional, but you can stylise the outfit with period white cotton gloves, a top hat, and dress cane.
+It’s optional, but you can stylise the outfit with period white cotton gloves, a top hat, and a dress cane.
 The complete outfit should blend together, establishing a sleek and sophisticated look.